 Nick has served on many parliamentary committees, including two 4 year terms as the Chairman of the Joint Standing Committee on the Corruption and Crime Commission, which is tasked with monitoring and reporting to Parliament on the exercise of the functions of both the Commission and the Parliamentary Inspector of the Commission.
 Now, in the 40th Parliament he continues to add to this service as Deputy Chair of the Standing Committee on Legislation, which considers and reports to the Parliament on any Bill referred by the Council.

-Since 2013 Nick has been the Chairman of GOPAC Australia.
+Nick served as the Chairman of GOPAC Australia from 2013 to the end of his two term limit in 2017.
 GOPAC is the Global Organisation of Parliamentarians Against Corruption.
 In addition, he continues to serve as the co-convenor of the Parliamentary Friends of Palliative Care.

 Nick is a dedicated husband and father.
 He is continually intentional in ensuring his family holds its rightful place in his priorities.
 Having lived in the South Metropolitan Region for most of his life, Nick has a tremendous amount of local knowledge.
 He understands the challenges and opportunities that face the Region, and continues to work to ensure progress is made to benefit the Region.